Pavel Kulizhnikov: 2019–20

 In the 2019–20 World Cup season, Kulizhnikov missed out on the first two stages due to an injury received during practice.
 He then skipped the following stage in Nur-Sultan.
 He returned to the ice rink in Nagano, collecting four medals, two of which were gold ones: in the 1000 m and, for the first time, in the team sprint.
 In the 1000 m event, he set a track record.
 In the following Calgary stage, he set another track record in the same event.

 Kulizhnikov entered the 2020 World Single Distances Championships, taking place at Utah Olympic Oval in Salt Lake City.
 During the team sprint event, Kulizhnikov tumbled, so his team did not finish the run.
 The fall resulted in Kulizhnikov having his shoulders dislocated.
 However, the Russian took part in the 500 m distance and achieved victory.
 After the 500 m, he planned to skip the 1000 m event.
 Despite that, Kulizhnikov was persuaded not to do that; as a result, he finished the 1000 m event with a new world record (1:05.69).
+Kulizhnikov held the world record for just under four years before Jordan Stolz lowered it on 26 January 2024, also in Salt Lake City.